Kev1CO/cocofest_archive/README.md

 ## Summation truncation
 The summation truncation is an integer parameter that can be added to the model.
-It will truncate the calcium summation used by the models.
+It will truncate the stimulation apparition list used for the calcium summation.
-The integer number defines the number of stimulation to keep for this summation.
+The integer number defines the stimulation number to keep for this summation.

 ```python
 ocp = FunctionalElectricStimulationOptimalControlProgram(
     ding_model=DingModelFrequency(sum_stim_truncation=2),